sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

      ![Azure DevOps](images/dev272.png)

-1. On the **Success** pane, copy the value of the personal access token to Clipboard.
+1. On the **Success** pane, copy the value of the personal access token to the Clipboard.

     > **Note**: Make sure you copy the token.
 You will not be able to retrieve it once you close this pane.